 I hope the information collected in this ticket and log will help to solve the underyling issue.

-#1 Updated by Oliver Freyermuth over 2 years ago
+#1 Updated by Oliver Freyermuth almost 3 years ago

 To clarify, since this was maybe not clear from the ticket text:

 Those 4 OSDs were only used for the metadata pool.